An online marketplace is a special place for eCommerce.

 After a sale is where you can do a lot of the trust-building.
 Buyers have already trusted you by buying a product from an anonymous third party.

 Now you need to make sure that they have a brilliant experience until they have received the product and are happy with it.

 At the minimum, a clear communication process between buyer and seller on your platform allows visibility and accountability for both sides.

 And to close the loop, a review or feedback process is essential.
 However, consumers also know that reviews can be faked.
 Your reviews must be seen to be genuine, e.g., by allowing only actual buyers to review a seller or a product.

 Reviews provide a lot of reassurance for consumers when they are credible.

 As a marketplace Product Manager, you have all the same challenges as a normal eCommerce Product Manager.
 But in addition, you are dealing with two customer groups who have very different needs - your sellers and your buyers.

 Establishing credibility and trust with buyers is equally important as attracting great sellers and products.

-If you can get the balance right, you have a virtuous circle of a growing number of buyers, which in turn attracts more sellers with their products, which in turn brings in more buyers.
+If you can get the balance right, you have a virtuous circle of a growing number of buyers, which attracts more sellers with their products, bringing in more buyers.